yizhang-yiz/fazang/README.md

 ## Quick start

 `Fazang` provides user-facing variable `var` type.
-It is the type for dependent and independent variables whose derivatives will be calculated.
+It is the type for dependent and independent variables of which the derivatives will be calculated.

 ```fortran
 program var_grad_test